 Bills reach the Diet after a lengthy process that typically includes the following steps:2,3

-• Problem definition and information gathering
+- Problem definition and information gathering

 Cabinet members survey stakeholder interests and gauge media reports.
-To inform discussions, cabinet members often consult healthcare practitioners and interview various stakeholders and experts.
+To inform discussions, cabinet members often consult healthcare practitioners and interview various stakeholders and experts. - Cabinet council discussions4,5

 Inside the Japanese cabinet there are more than a few hundred councils on topics ranging from space policy to suicide prevention.
 Councils that hear health policy related discussions include standing councils, such as the Social Security Council and the Committee on Health Insurance, and ad-hoc councils, which are convened to address matters that require a particular level of expertise or to gather a broad range of opinions.
-These council meetings are usually open to observers or media.
+These council meetings are usually open to observers or media. - Evaluation of policy draft by Cabinet Legislation Bureau

-Cabinet members work to gain support for the bill amongst ministries and interested parties since the bill needs to be submitted unanimously.
+Cabinet members work to gain support for the bill amongst ministries and interested parties since the bill needs to be submitted unanimously. - Evaluation of proposed bill by ruling party

 The Evaluation Committee of the ruling party, which has mostly been the Liberal Democratic Party, conducts an evaluation of the bill.
 Without support from the ruling party, the bill dies at this stage.
-If the ruling party backs the bill, it is returned to the cabinet.
+If the ruling party backs the bill, it is returned to the cabinet. - Prior to submission to the Diet, a cabinet decision on the bill is made.

 Factors used in cabinet decisions include the urgency of the bill and how the bill will fit alongside existing laws.
 Once the Cabinet decides to proceed with the bill, the bill is submitted to the Diet in February or March by the Prime Minister.